 Vaccine safety

 Vaccines used in Canada are safe and effective.
-They are developed to meet the highest standards and are continually monitored for safety and effectiveness.
+They are developed to meet the highest standards, with rigorous independent review of scientific evidence, and are continually monitored for safety and effectiveness before they are approved for use.

 On average, it takes about 10 years of research and development before a vaccine is considered for approval by Health Canada.
 Following approval, the National Advisory Committee on Immunization recommends how the vaccine should be used.